towobolak/midro-streamer/README.md

 # Midro Streamer

 Midro Streamer is a React-based web application designed as a YouTube-inspired video streaming platform.
 It offers users an immersive and intuitive experience for discovering, watching, and managing videos.
 This README serves as a comprehensive guide to understanding the functionality of the application.
+Click here to access the media player: https://towobolak.github.io/midro-streamer/

 ---